ToniA/arduino-wp-heatpump-controller/README.md

 Instructions
 ------------
 * Compile the software, and program your Arduino
-    * Note that the default IP address is 192.168.0.12 (DHCP is not used)
+    * Note that the schema creates a random MAC address, and uses DHCP
-	* Adjust that, as well as the broadcast address as needed
 	* Note that for watchdog to work, you need Adaboot (see the source for links)
 * Wire up your Arduino as instructed in the schema
     * Ethernet connection to a switch